lukew3/ttr-recorder/README.md

 #### setMetadata(metadata)
 Set the the metadata properties of the ttr object

+#### setFirstChar()
+Sets the first event in data to the first letter of the prompt at time 0.
+This is necessary when the software chooses to start recording after the first keystroke.

 #### startNewRecording()
 After running this function, ttr-recorder will empty old data from the ttr object, set metadata.time to the current time, and start listening for keystrokes to add to ttr.data.